 - Be sure your family is well fed if possible before you take them to the home of a friend or to a public shelter. - Fill as many containers as possible with water.
 Fill bathtub and washing machine with water.
 (You may need this supply when you return.) - Shut off water and electricity at their main switches.
 Do not touch any electrical equipment unless it is in a dry area or you are standing on a piece of dry wood with rubber footwear and gloves. - Shut off valve on propane gas tank.
-Leave outside and anchor securely. - Lock windows and doors. - Have plenty of newspaper for sanitary purposes. - No pets are allowed in Shelters.
-If possible, arrange to leave your pets with a friend or release pet(s) inside house.
-Do not leave any pet outside or tied up during a hurricane.
+Leave outside and anchor securely. - Lock windows and doors. - Have plenty of newspaper for sanitary purposes. - Pets ARE NOT allowed in Emergency Shelters.
+If possible, arrange to leave your pets with a friend or release them inside house.
+Do not leave pets outside or tied up during a hurricane.
 Leave plenty of water.
-Remove toilet tank lid and raise toilet seat so pet can drink.
-Brace bathroom door to stay open. - Take small valuables and the following important papers but travel light: Driver's license or other identification, bankbook/cards, insurance policies, property inventory and photos, device to convey special medical information.
-Shelter Managers will not be responsible for the storage of valuable items.
+Remove toilet tank lid and raise toilet seat so pets can drink.
+Brace bathroom door to stay open. - Take small valuables and the following important papers but travel light: Driver's license or other identification, bankbook/cards, insurance policies, property inventory and photos, cash (in denominations of \$20.00 or less), device to convey special medical information. - Shelter Managers WILL NOT be responsible for the storage of valuable items.